-By far, the most popular Baxter Mountain Ttrail begins from Route 9N, and is maintained to a Class IV standard.
-This trailhead receives a high level of use, and is often suggested to those seeking a shorter hike than a High Peak, but with a similar fantastic mountaintop view.
+By far, the most popular Baxter Mountain Trail begins from Route 9N and is maintained to a Class IV standard.
+This trailhead receives a high level of use and is often suggested to those seeking a shorter hike than a High Peak, but with a fantastic mountaintop view.
 There is no parking area for this trail, and so parking occurs along the shoulder of Route 9N.
 If a willing landowner and appropriate site exists, then explore an agreement to construct a parking area for this trailhead.
-It has been commented that, because of its relative ease and rewarding view, Baxter Mountain might be the first mountain a child hikes up, and the last one they hike back down many decades later.